hw-studio-fall17/demo.graph/README.md

 # Science Graph Group Coding Lesson

 1. **Finn**
-    - Clone the exercise from GitHub and open it in Sublime
     - Explain how the CSS, JavaScript, and jQuery are linked in the HTML file
     - Change the title and show the result to the audience
-    - Add a linear gradient to the body background
+    - Add a gradient to the body background
     - Set the background color of the #container to white
 ------------------------------------------------------------
 2. **Shawn**